These Halloween cookies use only 4 ingredients each and include 4 different fun, festive, and, most importantly, delicious ideas!

 Halloween cookies decorated to look like spiders.

-Prepare these cookies (with or without the caramel center and substitute extra chocolate chips in for the M&Ms) as the base, use refrigerated dough (listed in the recipe below), or use store-bought chocolate chip cookies.
-Once you have the cookie base ready, refer to instruction #2 to continue creating these cookies!
+Prepare these cookies using the base recipe (with or without caramel and substituting extra chocolate chips for M&Ms), refrigerated dough (see recipe below), or store-bought chocolate chip cookies.

 Easy Spider Cookies